-- Get familiarized with the concept of services on Dockstore
+Get familiarized with the concept of services on Dockstore

-- Learn how to register a service and create versions for it
+Learn how to register a service and create versions for it

-- Publish your service to Dockstore
+Publish your service to Dockstore

 Services are meant to be long running processes, usually web services or interactive applications, that can be launched by a user.
 The entire process for creating a service that can launch successfully is complex and dependent on the service or application you are trying to describe; so it is beyond the scope of this tutorial.
 However, this document will outline what is needed to register, update, and publish a service onto Dockstore.
-Also, please keep in mind that service functionality is currently in beta mode.
+Also, please keep in mind that service functionality is currently in preview mode.

 Create Your Service

 The first step is to create a file named

 all that is required for your service to appear on Dockstore.
 But, we will briefly cover an example .dockstore.yml written for the Xena Hub to show what will generally be needed to create a working service.

-You can also view a template
+You can also view template .dockstore.yml files here.

-.dockstore.yml version.
+Line 1 specifies the .dockstore.yml version.
 The latest version you should use is 1.2.

 Next is a required key named